 Interest rates are highly sensitive to many factors, including fiscal and monetary policies and domestic and international economic and political considerations, as well as other factors beyond our control.
-The interest rates on our borrowings generally adjust more frequently than the interest rates on our adjustable-rate mortgage-backed securities.
-During a period of rising interest rates, our borrowing costs could increase at a faster pace than our interest earnings from mortgage-backed securities.
+The interest rates on our borrowings generally adjust more frequently than the interest rates on our MBS.
+During a period of rising interest rates, our borrowing costs could increase at a faster pace than our interest earnings from MBS.
 If this happens, we could experience a decrease in net income or incur a net loss during these periods, which may negatively impact our dividend.
-Further, an increase in short-term interest rates without a corresponding increase in long-term interest rates (i.e., a flattening of the yield curve) could also have a negative impact on the market value of our common stock.
+Further, an increase in short-term interest rates without a corresponding increase in long-term interest rates (i.e., a flattening of the yield curve) could also have a negative impact on the market value of our securities.

-Hybrid adjustable-rate mortgages have fixed interest rates for an initial period which may reduce our profitability if short-term interest rates increase.
+o Hybrid mortgage loans have fixed interest rates for an initial period which may reduce our profitability if short-term interest rates increase.

-A majority of the mortgages securing our adjustable-rate mortgage-backed securities are "hybrid" mortgages that have a fixed interest rate for an initial period (typically three years or greater) and then convert to an adjustable rate.
-Accordingly, in a period of rising interest rates, our financing costs could increase while the interest we earn on our mortgage-backed securities would be limited by the number of underlying hybrid mortgages with fixed interest rates.
+The mortgage loans securing our MBS are primarily comprised of hybrids, which have interest rates that are fixed for a specified period and, thereafter, generally reset annually.
+Accordingly, in a period of rising interest rates, our financing costs could increase while the interest we earn on our MBS would be limited by the number of underlying hybrid mortgage loans with fixed interest rates.
 This would adversely affect our profitability.

-Interest rate caps on the mortgages underlying our mortgage-backed securities may adversely affect our profitability if short-term interest rates increase.
+o Interest rate caps on the mortgage loans underlying our MBS may adversely affect our profitability if short-term interest rates increase.

-The mortgages underlying our adjustable-rate mortgage-backed securities are typically subject to periodic and lifetime interest rate caps.
-Periodic interest rate caps limit the amount an interest rate can increase during any given period.
-Lifetime interest rate caps limit the amount an interest rate can increase through maturity of a mortgage-backed security.
+The mortgage loans underlying our MBS are typically subject to periodic and lifetime interest rate caps.
+Periodic interest rate caps amount an interest rate can increase during any given period.
+Lifetime limit the interest rate caps limit the amount an interest rate can increase through maturity of an individual MBS.
 Our borrowings are not subject to similar restrictions.
-Accordingly, in a period of rising interest rates, we could experience a decrease in net income or a net loss because the interest rates on our borrowings could increase without limitation while any increases in the interest rates on the mortgages underlying our adjustable-rate mortgage-backed securities would be limited.
+Accordingly, in a period of rising interest rates, we could experience a decrease in net income or a net loss because the interest rates on our borrowings could increase without limitation while any increases in the interest rates on the mortgages underlying our MBS would be limited.